PrinceofChum/Python-Projects/README.md

 [Annamalai Palani](https://github.com/annshiv/) guided me to make this.

     -- The goal is to create a class called Account which will be an abstract class for three other classes called Checking Account, Savings Account and Business Account.
 Then we should manage credits and debits from these accounts through an ATM style program

+### Word Cloud

+    - Final Project for Crash Course on Python in Coursera.

 ### Feet To Meter Converter

     -This app will covert feet into meter.